fabric8io/ipaas-quickstarts/quickstart/cdi/camel-mq/README.md

 # CDI Camel MQ QuickStart

-This example shows how to use Camel in the Java Container using CDI to connect to an ActiveMQ broker hosted in Kubernetes.
+This example shows how to use Camel in the Java Container using CDI to connect to the A-MQ xPaaS message broker on OpenShift. the Red Hat JBoss A-MQ xPaaS product should already be installed and running on your OpenShift installation - see the [documentation](https://docs.openshift.com/enterprise/3.1/using_images/xpaas_images/a_mq.html)

 This example is implemented using Java code with CDI injected resources.
 The source code uses the CDI Annotation `@ServiceName` to lookup the ActiveMQ broker Service name.

-The broker service name can be changed [here](https://github.com/fabric8io/ipaas-quickstarts/blob/master/quickstart/cdi/camel-mq/src/main/java/io/fabric8/quickstarts/camelcdi/MyRoutes.java#L33) and defaults to `@ServiceName("fabric8mq")`
+The broker service name can be changed [here](https://github.com/fabric8io/ipaas-quickstarts/blob/master/quickstart/cdi/camel-mq/src/main/java/io/fabric8/quickstarts/camelcdi/MyRoutes.java#L33) and defaults to `@ServiceName("broker")`

-This example will connect to the broker and send messages to a queue TEST.FOO
+This example will connect to the A_MQ message broker and send messages to a queue TEST.FOO

 ### Building